Wheeler Park

 Overview

-Wheeler Park is just under two acres in size, located located just north of downtown Ann Arbor in the Kerrytown area.
-The park is packed with activities.
-View the Ann Arbor Parks and Nature Areas map for location context.
-The park contains a playground, restroom building with water fountain, a walking/running/skate track, basketball court, plaza with benches, picnic shelter with picnic tables and grills, an open field area and an asphalt walk connection to all of the activities.
+Wheeler Park is just under two acres in size, located located north of downtown Ann Arbor in the Kerrytown area.
+View the Ann Arbor Parks and Nature Areas Map for location context.
+This park is packed with activities!
+The park contains a playground, a restroom building with a water fountain, a small paved track for running and walking, a basketball court, a plaza with benches, a picnic shelter with picnic tables and grills, an open field area and a paved walk connecting to all of the activities.
+The paved path receives winter snow clearing.
 Contact park rentals for information on renting the shelter or hosting an event at Wheeler Park.
+Wheeler Park is across the street from a path and tunnel under the railroad that connects to Bandemer Park, the Argo Dam, and Argo Park & Nature Area.
+Wheeler is also a very short walk from Depot Park, the smallest park in the city.

 Park Notices